 - Recruiting high quality staff is a priority.
 We look for staff who have an understanding of and a commitment to meeting the needs of children with special needs.
 Staff have to be creative, flexible and have high expectations of all children.
-We look for staff with experience, but we are willing to train staff who have potential and a genuine commitment to SEN. - TM The school prioritises staff training.
-Staff receive an extensive training programme including training on pathological demand avoidance, first aid, autism, sensory processing, communication and interaction, SEMH, ADHD, attachment disorder, emotional literacy, emotions coaching and learning and cognition. - ▼ The SENDCO holds the National SENDCO qualification.
-She has taught in mainstream and special education with most of her career working as a specialist in the field of Autism Education. - We have a trauma informed practice lead who has additional training to deliver trauma informed training sessions to staff. - TM We have three staff members trained to deliver Step-on (de-escalation and understanding behaviour through a trauma informed lens) and Step-up (trauma informed supportive guides and restrictive intervention) training within school. - ∞ Two members of staff have a level 3 qualification in PDA - We have a teacher with a PHD in Phonics - We have an ASI wise sensory integration trainer for our Occupational Therapist. - ∞ Our Speech and Language therapist has specialised in the field of Autism in her practice covering many areas of the UK such as London and Cornwall. - ∞ We have an outdoor learning specialist trained in wilderness therapy. - ∞ Amongst our staff we have a wealth of experience in SEN.
+We look for staff with experience, but we are willing to train staff who have potential and a genuine commitment to SEN. - The school prioritises staff training.
+Staff receive an extensive training programme including training on pathological demand avoidance, first aid, autism, sensory processing, communication and interaction, SEMH, ADHD, attachment disorder, emotional literacy, emotions coaching and learning and cognition. - The SENDCO holds the National SENDCO qualification.
+There are also a number of staff whom hold this qualification one has taught in mainstream and special education with most of her career working as a specialist in the field of Autism Education. - We have a trauma informed practice lead who has additional training to deliver trauma informed training sessions to staff. - We have three staff members trained to deliver Therapeutically thinking (de-escalation and understanding behaviour through a trauma informed lens) and Therapeutically thinking restraint reduction principles (trauma informed supportive guides and restrictive intervention) training within school. - ∞ One members of staff have a level 3 qualification in PDA - ∞ We have a teacher with a PHD in Phonics - $^{\infty}$ We have an ASI wise sensory integration trained Occupational Therapist. - ∞ We have an outdoor learning specialist trained in wilderness therapy. - $\,\,\,^{\,\,\rm \infty}\,\,$ Amongst our staff we have a wealth of experience in health and SEN.